Evgeny17387/GCM/README.md

 # GCM

 ## Description
-1. This repository contains the final project in the course "Software Engineering, 203.3140, Haifa University, Israel"
+1. This repository contains the final project in the course "Software Engineering, 203.3140", Haifa University, Israel
 2. GCM stands for "Global City Map" system.
 A Client-Server app for interactive city maps managing

 ## Tools&Technology